No parades, no concerts, no fun? Brace for a summer like no other

 He cautions parents against letting nostalgia colour their expectations for summer 2020, especially if they had hoped to forge similar memories with their own children this year.

-"Parents have to be really careful not to grieve publicly in front of their children," says Dobson.
+"Parents have to be really careful not to grieve publicly in front of their children," says Dobson, also a researcher for the Mental Health Commission of Canada.

 He stresses the importance of maintaining a regular sleep schedule, good eating habits and a daily routine to stave off boredom and frustration.